varnish/Varnish-Book/varnish_book.rst

   }

 In order to keep the web pages in sync with the database, a trigger is set up in the database.
-When an stock keeping unit (SKU) is updated, a HTTP request towards the Varnish server is triggered.
+When an stock keeping unit (SKU) is updated, an HTTP request towards the Varnish server is triggered.
 This request invalidates every cached object with the matching ``X-HashTwo`` header::

   GET / HTTP/1.1